Jeremie-Beucler/PCBS_spider_bias/README.md

 To sum it up, in the present experiment, **participants will have to rate the speed of different objects coming towards them**.
 We expect **a main effect of Object type: the speed of the spider (real or schematic) will be inflated compared to other objects**.
 We also expect **an interaction between Fear of spiders and Object type (the stronger the fear, the stronger the bias)**.

+## The design of the experiment

+The experiment consists in three parts:

+- the training part, where the participant familiarizes with the two extreme speeds (the lowest and the highest) by looking at the movements of a simple circle
+- the test part, where the participant has to juge, in each trial, the speed of one of the two objects; there are 28 trials (7 speeds x 2 x 2 object types)
+- the Fear of Spiders Questionnaire (18 items)

 ## How to run the project

 1) Clone the repository on your computer using a terminal